 NOTE : the Proclamation format and suggestions are merely suggestions — there is no “correct” way of proclaiming a passage from Scripture.
 Proclamation is a very personal undertaking reflecting how the lector understands the passage, the purpose involved in proclaiming it, and how the passage relates to one’s faith.
 These all come together in the proclamation.
 Our intent is to provide ideas or examples which cause you to think about how helpful you are bringing an appropriate understanding of the implication of God’s word for the people in the Assembly.

 Oral versions of the passages are also included (accessible via the appropriate Male or Female icon).
 NOTE: if there is no icon it means that that version is not available at the present time.
 Listening several times to how a reading is proclaimed will help a lector re-think his or her own proclamation of the passage to be sure that the lector understands the significance of the passage in his or her own life and is conveying that to the Assembly.
 These audio versions are “live” recordings of actual lectors proclaiming the passage at a liturgy.
 They are NOT provided as examples of “perfect proclamations” – there is no such thing.
 But listening to how someone else proclaims the passage can suggest how improvement in our own proclaiming can be achieved.
 One result of recording live proclamations, however, is the occasional extraneous noises of people coughing, babies crying, etc. are included (we have not attempted to edit out these sounds).
 We are not “purists” by any stretch of the imagination!

-Finally, when available, we’ve included a link to America Magazine‘s “The Word” column for the particular liturgy.
+Finally, when available, we’ve included a link to America Magazine’s “The Word” column for the particular liturgy.
 The text is from the last yearly cycle for that liturgy.
-These commentaries can be very helpful to understanding what is involved with the particular passage in today’s world.
+These commentaries, although centered on the Gospel Proclamation, do include references to the other two readings (that lectors proclaim) and can be very helpful to understanding what is involved with the particular passage in today’s world.